 According to Dr. Cassidy Rankine, from Rankine Geospatial, a company that provides expertise in remote sensing for environmental applications, reclamation field survey is an expensive and lengthy process that can be greatly improved with the use of drone technology.
 Rankine has over ten years of experience working with specialized remote sensing applications from terrestrial sensor networks, unmanned aerial systems, manned aircraft, and satellite technologies.
 He is currently working with Dr. Bin Xu’s team of boreal peatland reclamation experts from Northern Alberta Institute of Technology (NAIT) in Edmonton, Alberta, and C-Core, a national research commercialization group based in Ottawa, Ontario to test the use of multispectral cameras for classifying peatland vegetation and estimating surface topography and hydrology to facilitate ecological reclamation efforts in the boreal Canadian landscape.

 This project aims to create a framework for multispectral aerial surveys to become the new norm for reclamation vegetation surveys in peatlands.
 The results obtained by Dr. Xu and his team will help guide Canadian regulatory groups for oil and gas land reclamation.

-“The objective is to obtain detailed vegetation community composition inventories in these boreal peatlands?—?which are very difficult to access by foot?—?to enhance and/or replace the current ground plot survey work being done over very large areas in the boreal forest in Canada,” says Rankine.
+“The objective is to obtain detailed vegetation community composition inventories in these boreal peatlands which are very difficult to access by foot and to enhance and/or replace the current ground plot survey work” says Rankine.